stsurya/Kubernetes/CoreConcepts/ReplicaSets/ReplicaSets.md

-# Replica Sets
+## What is Replica Set ?

-A Replica set's purpose is to maintain a stable set of replica pods running at any given time.
-As such, it is often used to guarantee the availability of a specified number of identical Pods
+Replica set is a kubernetes resource which is reponsible for maintaing a specified number of identical pods all the time.
+ReplicaSet automatically detect and recover from pods failures by creating new replicas to replace the failed ones, ensuring that the desired state of the application is maintained.
+This is called self-healing or auto-healing.

 ```
 apiVersion: apps/v1